frodrigo/cadastre-joker/README.md

 # cadastre-joker

-This porject is base on WhooTS to server French Cadastre WMS as TMS.
+This project is based on WhooTS to server French Cadastre WMS as TMS.

 It just redirect HTTP request after redesign the URL query part.